 Final examinations, according to College policy, are required of all classes and are to be administered during the time scheduled by the Registrar.
 Final examination times may not be changed to suit the convenience of either instructor or students.
 The final examination schedule issued by the Registrar is, therefore, to be followed.
 It is the responsibility of the students to review the final exam schedule at the beginning of the semester and adjust their travel and work plans accordingly.
 Final examinations for online courses are coordinated by the faculty instructor.
-Students schedule for 3 or more exams in one day may request permission from the Dean of the school of the student's first major to reschedule one exam.
+Students scheduled for 3 or more exams in one day may request permission from the Dean of the school of the student's first major to reschedule one exam.

-Students with a Provost's Office excused absence, as set forth in 'Attendance Expectations for Students', will receive permission to reschedule their final exam.
-Students who receive a Provost's Office excused absence should notify their professor as early as possible to discuss options for rescheduling the exam.
+Students with reason to request an excused absence, as set forth in 'Attendance Expectations for Students', may receive permission to reschedule their final exam from the Dean of the school for the course exam they are taking (e.g., a Biology major taking an Economics final would receive permission from the Dean of the School of Business).
+Students who receive an excused absence should notify their professor as early as possible to discuss options for rescheduling the exam.